trunk-io/docs/check/configuration/supported/clippy.md

 ## Auto Enabling

-Clippy will be auto-enabled if any of the following filetypes are present: *rust*
+Clippy will be auto-enabled if any *Rust* files are present.

 ## Settings